JulianDerry/JulianDerry/README.md

 <br>

 ## Background
-**Founder** · CodeOff Technologies · Jun 2018 to Jan 2026 [ONE FACTUAL LINE.
-What it was and what it did.
-No adjectives.]
+**Founder** · CodeOff Technologies · Jun 2018 to Jan 2026 A technology services business that provided software, IT support, and digital solutions to clients.

 **IT Support and Hardware Technician** · Bank of Africa Ghana · Jul 2017 to Mar 2018 Endpoint and hardware support under SLA in a retail banking environment.